VFS Investors Have Opportunity to Lead VinFast Auto Ltd. Securities Fraud Lawsuit

-LOS ANGELES, May 14, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VinFast Auto Ltd. ("VinFast" or the "Company") (NASDAQ: VFS).
+BENSALEM, Pa., May 16, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VinFast Auto Ltd. ("VinFast" or the "Company") (NASDAQ: VFS).

 Class Period: August 15, 20223 – January 17, 2024